 FTSE 100 gains as miners, strong earnings support

-London's FTSE 100 rose on Wednesday, led by mining and oil giants following a global rally in risky assets, while a slew of positive earnings updates including a forecast lift from supermarket group Sainsbury's also aided the mood.
+London's FTSE 100 ended higher on Wednesday, led by mining and oil giants following a global rally in risk assets, while a slew of positive earnings updates including a forecast lift from supermarket group Sainsbury's also aided the mood.

 Overall, global equities took comfort from less hawkish comments by US Federal Reserve Chairman Jerome Powell on Tuesday after fears about quicker US interest rate rises had dented markets in recent sessions.